abbyy/RTR-SDK.iOS/README.md

 Please change the bundle ID before building, modifying or otherwise using any of the samples.

 The samples should be open and built from the same folder where they are located in the distribution package.
 All samples work out of the box.

-## See also

-You can find the full ABBYY Real-Time Recognition SDK documentation [here](http://rtrsdk.com/documentation).